wp-plugins/custom-menu-wizard/readme.txt

 * **Current Item is in** *select*

-    This allows you to specify that there only be any output shown when/if the current menu item is one of the menu items selected for output at a particular stage in the filter proccessing.
+    This allows you to specify that there only be any output shown when/if the current menu item is one of the menu items selected for output at a particular stage in the filter processing.

     * *"Menu"* : the current menu item has to be somewhere within the selected menu.
     * *"Primary Filter"* : the current menu item has to be within the scope of the selected primary filter.
 So if you selected, say, a child